code-with-amitk/Code-examples/System-Design/Scalable/twitter/README.md

 - *2.* Sharding based on Hash of tweetid/userid can fail on overloaded environment.
   - Solutions:
     - Consistent hashing
-    - Monitoring the load using AI based models, New tweets per day/second, what is the daily peak, Timeline delivery stats, how many tweets per day/second our service is delivering, Average latency that is seen by the user to refresh timeline.
+    - Monitoring the load using [Artificial Intelligence](https://sites.google.com/site/amitinterviewpreparation/machine-learning) based models, New tweets per day/second, what is the daily peak, Timeline delivery stats, how many tweets per day/second our service is delivering, Average latency that is seen by the user to refresh timeline.
   - *3.* Efficient timeline generation system
     - *Solution:* fb news feed timeline generation
   - *4.* Effective tweet ranking solution?
   - *5.* Suggestion to user for Whom to follow?
     - This feature will improve user engagement.
 We can suggest friends of people someone follows, Famous people for the suggestions, people having more followers.
 As only a few suggestions can be made at any time, use Machine Learning (ML) to shuffle and re-prioritize
   - *6.* How to show top news?
-    - Use crawler to search (news, support, financial, entertainment, etc.) use [ML – supervised learning or Clustering]().
+    - Use crawler to search (news, support, financial, entertainment, etc.) use [ML – supervised learning or Clustering](https://sites.google.com/site/amitinterviewpreparation/machine-learning).

 ## [8.
 Adjusting to changing requirements](/System-Design/Concepts/Changing_Requirements/README.md)